MIAMI (AP) — Tropical Storm Julia was bringing heavy rain Wednesday morning to the northeast coast of Florida and southeast Georgia.

 Along the Georgia coast, one of the state’s largest school systems warned of possible school bus delays due to the storm.
 The Glynn County School System said in a statement Wednesday that despite the potential for delays on some bus routes, schools would remain open Wednesday and operate as usual.

-Elsewhere, Tropical Storm Ian is moving north in the central Atlantic but still is no threat to land.
-In the Pacific, Hurricane Orlene continues to weaken.
+Elsewhere, Tropical Storm Ian was moving north in the central Atlantic but still was no threat to land.
+In the Pacific, Hurricane Orlene continued to weaken.